Privacy and confidentiality

 Right to be informed of the PDMP

 Patients have the right to be informed about the program.
 For more information, review Frequently Asked Questions or contact PDMP staff.
 Patients should also talk with their health care providers to become better informed about the prescription medications they are taking.
-NOTE: The PDMP collects information on Schedules II, III and IV controlled substances only.
-For a list of these medications and more information, go to http://www.deadiversion.usdoj.gov/schedules/.
+NOTE: The PDMP only collects information on Schedules II, III and IV controlled substances as well as gabapentin and Naloxone.
+For a list of these medications and more information, go to

 Requesting a copy of a report

 Patients have the right to a free copy of their own PDMP record and have the right to know who has accessed their record.
 To request a report, a patient needs to send the Oregon Health Authority (OHA) the following documents:

 - A completed

 - A copy of the patient’s current valid U.S. driver’s license or other valid government issued photo identification.